;

 Transparency

 It would be like carrying wood in the woods; let’s think of it as a Bible or Quran.
-This is not from a religious reference point of view but from the broadcasting of information.
-Everybody in the organisation goes to the same source of truth and finds the relevant guidance for a very specific situation, such as mental models, information architecture content models, and so on.
+This is not from a religious reference point but from the perspective of broadcasting information.
+Everybody in the organisation goes to the same source of truth and finds the relevant guidance for a very specific situation, such as mental models, information architecture, content models, and so on.Ā

 Jira for Designers: Speak Data